Applied History, Historic Preservation & Cultural Resource Management Concentration, M.A.

 What Will I Learn?

 You will learn professional techniques to research, document and interpret historic sites in both public and government settings.
 Additionally, you will explore methods for advancing community-based historic preservation programs focused on strengthening communities and protecting historic resources.
+You will have opportunities to apply what you learn at several nearby historic sites and the university's own museum, The Fashion Archives and Museum.

 What are the requirements for this degree?